2013–2014 ALL-SIS Committee Annual Reports

 Barbara Gellis Traub

-Chair & Editor
+Chair & Editor, ALL-SIS Newsletter

 After the call for nominations was sent to the ALL-SIS membership the next step was to choose the candidates for this year’s election.
 Criteria normally considered when selecting candidates include geographic diversity, previous work for ALL-SIS and AALL, length of ALL-SIS membership, and anything demonstrating the ability to responsibly serve as an officer.
-Additionally, this year, the Chair expressed a desire to provide opportunities for participation to newer members or members who have not had the chance to become more involved.
-People who have recently served as officers or in other leadership capacities were excluded in the interest of making sure such positions are accessible to others.

 The Committee received numerous nominations for each position.
 The collection of nominees was as geographically diverse as possible with no adjustments from the Committee.
 All nominees were highly qualified.
 At the same time all of the nominees had demonstrated a commitment to serving AALL and ALL-SIS.
 As a result, weeding nominees was fairly difficult.